CiscoDevNet/msx-developer-guides/08-python-hello-world-service-example/10-implementing-role-based-access-control.md

 ## Introduction
-All the Hello World Service requests we have made so were insecure because we have not passed an access token in the header.
-In this guide, we will add that security and show how to validate the access token and get a list of permissions associated with it.
+All the Hello World Service requests we have made so far were insecure because we have not passed an access token in the header.
+In this guide we will add that security and show how to validate the access token and get a list of permissions associated with it.

 <br>